 Although the sinking of the U.S.S.
-Maine was blamed on an enemy mine and sparked the controversial Spanish-American War, later findings revealed the cause was something much smaller: coal dust.
+Maine was blamed on an enemy mine and sparked the controversial Spanish-American War, later findings revealed the cause was something much smaller: dust.

 When the USS Maine, an American battleship docked in the Havana harbor, suddenly exploded on February 15, 1898, taking more than 250 lives, Americans were outraged.
 The immediate report blamed an underwater Spanish mine, provoking public outcry against Spain — which many used to justify the Spanish-American War.

 Fast-forward to the 1970s, where subsequent investigations revealed that the explosion was not, in fact, caused by an enemy mine, but “without a doubt” was sparked internally.

 When investigations uncovered that the source of the explosion came from within the battleship, new facts began to emerge, according to a report released by the Law Library of Congress.

 In those days, large ships like the Maine used coal for fuel.
 But in an ill-fated design flaw, their coal bunkers were located directly next to the magazines that stored ammunition, gun shells, and gunpowder.
 Only a quarter-inch-thick steel plate separated the two compartments, meaning the coal was only four inches away from the ammunition — you can probably see the problem here.

 If the coal somehow overheated by spontaneous combustion caused by oxidation, the magazines on the other side of the wall were at risk of exploding — which is, of course, exactly what happened.
 A spontaneous combustion of the coal in the fuel bunker resulted in a fire that triggered the deadly blast that sunk the ship.